borlum/brygmester/README.md

 Brygmesters target platform is the Raspberry Pi 3 (will work on 1 and 2 as well), using [Manjaro ARM](http://manjaro-arm.org/) as the host OS.

+Brygmester, for now, relies on a 3rd party data-handling API, e.g. [ThingSpeak](https://thingspeak.com).
+This may change -- but it makes it easy to bootstrap projects, and ThingSpeak seems pretty reliable for hobby data-needs.

+To get up and running, one must create an account at ThingSpeak and setup a new channel (where you will push your data to).
+When you have created a channel, you must go to the API keys tab, and copy the *Write API Key*.
+Now, setup a brygmester config file as so:

+    cp config.json.template config.json

+Alter the *API KEY* entry in `config.json` to the one copied from ThingSpeak. **Optionally**, change the sample time.

-One can just run `python brewmon.py` to start the beast, but it is advised to set it up as a service, which will start at boot -- thus, as little fiddling as possible.
+Now, one can just run `python brewmon.py` to start the beast, but it is advised to set it up as a service, which will start at boot -- thus, as little fiddling as possible.

 Assuming systemd, this is done by creating a file with the following contents: